Geometry of critical discrete structures: long-range percolation on the hierarchical lattice and the discrete torus: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{sec:topologies}, we briefly describe the notions of weak convergence on the space of compact metric measure spaces needed to state the main results.
-Section~\ref{sec:def-and-res} contains the definitions related to the model we are interested in and the statements of our main results.
+Section~\ref{sec:def-and-res} contains the definitions related to the two models we are interested in and the statements of our main results.
 We also list a few open problems related to this work in Section~\ref{sec:def-and-res}.
 Section~\ref{sec:prelim} contains the notation used in the proofs as well as the construction of the scaling limit $\vCrit(\cdot)$ appearing in \eqref{eqn:lim-add-br-go}.
-Finally, Section~\ref{sec:HL-proofs} contains the proofs of all our results.
+Finally, Sections~\ref{sec:HL-proofs} and \ref{sec:torus-proofs} contain the proofs of our results on the hierarchical lattice and the discrete torus respectively.